ItMightBeKaraoke/kbputils/README.md

     kbp = doblon_converter.kbpFile()  # generate a KBPFile data structure
     with open("outputfile.kbp", "w", encoding='utf-8', newline='\r\n') as f:
         kbp.writeFile(f) # writeFile() can also just take a filename so you don't need to create a file handle like this

+### Enhanced .lrc to .kbp

+    lrc_converter = kbputils.LRCConverter(l) # Several options are available to tweak processing
+    kbp = lrc_converter.kbpFile()  # generate a KBPFile data structure
+    with open("outputfile.kbp", "w", encoding='utf-8', newline='\r\n') as f:
+        kbp.writeFile(f) # writeFile() can also just take a filename so you don't need to create a file handle like this

+If the title, author, and comment options are not overridden when constructing the converter and are specified in the appropriate LRC tags, those are used in the .kbp.

 Converter CLIs
 --------------